 Both NPT and BSP fittings are available in materials like steel, stainless steel, and brass.
 The choice of material should depend on the application’s pressure, temperature, and corrosive factors.

-Where can I buy fittings?
+Where can I buy hydraulic fittings?